MattNikonorov/Typing-Animation-in-CSS/README.md

 ### Making the typewriter cursor animation
-Here I will be explaining and demonstraiting how to make the blink caret animation, as well as how to style it.
+Here I will be explaining and demonstraiting how to make the typewriter cursor animation, as well as how to style it.
 This is going to be essential for createing the typewriter effect and give the text the feeling of being typed.
 ![Blink caret animation](https://github.com/MattNikonorov/Typing-Animation-in-CSS/blob/main/blink-caret.gif)